Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

 If you have a spouse or domestic partner, take a look at their insurance options.
-This is the most ideal avenue as company-sponsored benefits are usually less expensive than direct options through insurance providers.
-Even if your partner has to pay a little more to upgrade to an employee plus partner or employee plus family plan, it’s worth it.
+This is the most ideal avenue, as company-sponsored benefits are usually less expensive than direct options through insurance providers.
+Even if your partner has to pay a little more to upgrade to an employee plus partner or employee plus family plan, it could be worth it.

-If you don’t have a partner or he or she doesn’t have the option to include you in their benefits package, don’t fret.
-There are some insurance plans and providers that cater to freelancers and self-employed people, such as the Affordable Care Act’s SHOP coverage.
-Organizations like Freelancers’ Union also organize health insurance resources to make any research and decisions less intimidating.
+If you don’t have a partner or they can't include you in their benefits package, don’t fret.
+There are several plans and providers that cater to freelancers and self-employed people.

 Investing in Retirement